 In addition to state-imposed insurance laws and regulations, the NAIC has adopted risk-based capital requirements that require insurance companies to calculate and report information under a risk-based formula.
 These risk-based capital requirements attempt to measure statutory capital and surplus needs based on the risks in a company's mix of products and investment portfolio.
 Under the formula, a company first determines its "authorized control level" risk-based capital.
 This authorized control level takes into account (i) the risk with respect to the insurer's assets; (ii) the risk of adverse insurance experience with respect to the insurer's liabilities and obligations, (iii) the interest rate risk with respect to the insurer's business; and (iv) all other business risks and such other relevant risks as are set forth in the risk-based capital instructions.
-A company's "total adjusted capital" is the sum of statutory capital and surplus and such other items as the risk-based capital instructions may provide.
+A company's "total adjusted capital" is the sum of statutory capital and such other items as the risk-based capital instructions may provide.
 The formula is designed to allow state insurance regulators to identify weakly capitalized companies.

 The requirements provide for four different levels of regulatory attention.
 The "company action level" is triggered if a company's total adjusted capital is less than 2.0 times its authorized control level but greater than or equal to 1.5 times its authorized control level.
 At the company action level, the company must submit a comprehensive plan to the regulatory authority that discusses proposed corrective actions to improve the capital position.
 The "regulatory action level" is triggered if a company's total adjusted capital is less than 1.5 times but greater than or equal to 1.0 times its authorized control level.
 At the regulatory action level, the regulatory authority will perform a special examination of the company and issue an order specifying corrective actions that must be followed.
-The "authorized control level" is triggered if a company's total adjusted capital is less than 1.0 times but greater than or equal to 0.7 times its authorized control level; at this level the regulatory authority may take action it deems necessary, including placing the company under regulatory control.
+The "authorized control level" is triggered if a company's total adjusted capital is less than 1.0 times its authorized control level; at this level the regulatory authority may take action it deems but greater than or equal to 0.7 times its authorized control.
+The "mandatory control level" is triggered if a company's total adjusted capital is less than 0.7 times its authorized control level; at this level the regulatory authority is mandated to place the company under regulatory control.
 The "mandatory control level" is triggered if a company's total adjusted capital is less than 0.7 times its authorized control level; at this level the regulatory authority is mandated to place the company under its control.
 The capital levels of ICC have never triggered any of these regulatory capital levels.
 We cannot provide assurance, however, that the capital requirements applicable to ICC will not increase in the future.